 - Multidimensional Mazes:

 Solve a set of Mazes in up to 11

-them from a top down view, and static Maze bitmaps.
-The site can
+solve them from a top down view, and static Maze bitmaps.
+The site can be

 - Maple Tree

-revealed as you explore, designed by a teacher.
-Similar Mazes programs are here
+as you explore, designed by a teacher.
+Similar Mazes programs are here and here, and some

 - MegaMazes: Has free and